ray-project/ray/doc/source/serve/faq.rst

 We believe data scientists are not bounded a particular machine learning framework.
 They use the best tool available for the job.

-Compare to these framework specific solution, Ray Serve doesn't perform any optimization to make your ML model run faster.
+Compared to these framework specific solution, Ray Serve doesn't perform any optimizations to make your ML model run faster.
 However, you can still optimize the models yourself and run them in Ray Serve: for example, you can run a model compiled by `PyTorch JIT <https://pytorch.org/docs/stable/jit.html>`_.